-This certification scheme applies to prospective DPOs who started the new Offshore scheme after 1st January 2015 and hold the Grey logbook.
+This certification scheme applies to prospective DPOs who started the new Offshore Scheme after 1st January 2015 and hold the Grey logbook, as well as trainees who have opted to transfer from the old to the new offshore scheme.

-The old Offshore scheme refers to those who started training before 1st January 2015 and who hold the A6 Blue/Green and A5 Black logbooks.
+The old Offshore Scheme refers to those who started training before 1st January 2015 and who hold the A6 Blue/Green and A5 Black logbooks.
 Details are on the NI Alexis website.